-Founded in 2017 by two chefs and former restaurateurs, our mission is to share the amazing food, culture and natural beauty of Japan.
-We have a passion for food and adventure, and decades of experience traveling to and living in the country.
-We love small businesses and believe you can’t really travel to Japan without experiencing it like a local.
-Traveling to any country can take hours of planning and preparation, traveling to Japan can be even more challenging, let us take care of the details while you enjoy the journey.
+Founded in 2017 by two chefs and former restaurateurs, our mission is to share the amazing food, culture, and natural beauty of Japan.
+We have a passion for food and adventure, and decades of experience traveling to and living in Japan.
+We love small local businesses and believe you can’t really appreciate Japan unless you experience it like a local.
+Traveling to any country can take hours of planning and preparation, and traveling to Japan can be even more challenging.
+Let us take care of the details while you enjoy the journey.

-We use the motto culinary inspired adventures to describe our travel experiences in Japan.
-Taking inspiration from nearly 20 years in the hospitality industry as chefs and and entrepreneurs, we strive to create exciting travel experiences that require all five senses – sight, smell, hearing, taste and touch.
-We focus on visiting farms and markets, taking classes and learning new skills, meeting new friends and eating good food.
-So, roll up your sleeves and get your hands dirty (sort of speak), because we know this can be one of the most satisfying and unforgettable experiences of your life.
+Taking our inspiration from nearly 20 years in the hospitality industry as chefs and entrepreneurs, we strive to create exciting travel experiences that involve all five senses – sight, smell, hearing, taste, and touch.
+Our tours focus on visiting farms and markets, taking classes and learning new skills, meeting new friends, and eating good food.
+So, roll up your sleeves and get your hands dirty (so to speak), because we know this can be one of your most satisfying and unforgettable experiences ever.

-As travelers, we are committed to helping sustain local economies and preserving cultures.
-We are dedicated to the practice of “green travel” as much as we can by taking public transportations, visiting farmers and artists, supporting small businesses, as well as providing “farm to table” experiences.
-We believe responsible travel can be a force of good in this world by breaking down barriers and creating new connections between people.
-By becoming eco-travelers, we can help preserve local cultures, arts, crafts, environments and rural economies.
+As travelers, we are committed to helping to sustain local economies and preserve cultures.
+We are dedicated to “traveling green” as much as possible, taking public transportation, visiting individual farmers and artists, supporting small businesses, and providing “farm to table” experiences.
+We believe responsible travel can be a force for good in this world, as it breaks barriers and creates new connections between people.
+Traveling sustainably enables us to help preserve the local cultures, arts, crafts, environments, and rural economies that we visit.

-I was born in Japan, but fate must of brought me back in 1998 when Koshiki and I took our first trip together to Tokyo, Kumamoto and Kagoshima.
-Later, after finishing a degree in international management, we would start the first Japanese restaurant in Minnesota focusing on udon, soba and Japanese home-cooking.
-We sold the business in 2017 to pursue our passion for Japan, food, travel and bringing people together.
+I was born in Okinawa, but fate must have brought me back to Japan in 1998 when Koshiki and I took our first trip together to Tokyo, Kumamoto, and Kagoshima.
+Later, after I finished a degree in international management, we opened the first Japanese restaurant in Minnesota focusing on udon, soba and Japanese home cooking.
+Koshiki and I sold the restaurant in 2017 to pursue our passion for Japan, food, travel and bringing people together.